-According to Muldoon, he agreed to be McCartney’s editor in 2015, during a three-hour production of “Tosca” in the Metropolitan Opera.
+According to Muldoon, he agreed to be McCartney’s editor in 2015, during a nearly five hour production of “Don Carlos” in the Metropolitan Opera.
 He went to the show with Robert Weil, the Editor-in-Chief of W.W.
 Norton/Liveright U.S. publishing companies.
 They began discussing the idea of a Paul McCartney memoir.

 “The idea of a McCartney book focused on the song lyrics came up in the first interval,” Muldoon wrote in a statement to The Daily Princetonian.

 “By the time the opera was over the deal was pretty much done,” he added.
 “Paul McCartney and I first got together shortly after that and met twenty-four times, mostly in New York, over the next five years.”

 Out of these conversations emerged “The Lyrics: 1956 to the Present,” an autobiographical work spanning two-volumes of 480 pages each.
 It “celebrates the creative life and the musical genius of Paul McCartney through 154 of his most meaningful songs,” according to a statement from the publishers.

 “More often than I can count, I’ve been asked if I would write an autobiography, but the time has never been right,” McCartney said in a statement on his website.
 “The one thing I’ve always managed to do, whether at home or on the road, is to write new songs.